-We have now completed and analysed the 2016 Annual Survey.
-We found that asthma has a huge impact on the lives of people with asthma, and that two thirds of people are still not receiving basic care for their asthma.
+In the 2016 Annual Survey, we found that asthma has a huge impact on the lives of people who have it, and that two-thirds of people are still not receiving basic care for their asthma.
 The full report is available for you to download below.

 Annual Asthma Survey 2016 report

 The full Annual Asthma Survey report is available for you to download.

 This year’s survey included new questions on the impact of asthma on your free time, work and education and prescription charges.
 We also repeated questions about the care you received for your asthma.